 Australia Post has announced that it will stop delivering perishable goods from June 30 this year.
-The decision has dealt a devastating blow to small food businesses, particularly those in regional and rural areas, who were already struggling from the ongoing effects of last year’s devastating bushfires, years of drought and COVID-19.
+The decision has dealt a devastating blow to small food businesses.
+This is particularly so for those in regional and rural areas, who were already struggling from the ongoing effects of last year’s bushfires, years of drought and COVID.

 “What are we going to do?
 We pivoted for COVID, now we have to pivot again.
 And here’s the irony: we started our online delivery five years ago with Farmhouse Direct [Australia Post’s online store].
 They sold our product on their website, and we would use their service to deliver our goods.
 And now they’re saying, ‘You can’t send perishables anymore’.”

-Pepe Saya will now no longer be able to supply many interstate customers with next-day delivery, and will only be able to deliver to metropolitan areas.
+Pepe Saya will now no longer be able to supply many interstate customers with next-day delivery.
+They will only be able to deliver to metropolitan areas.

 Plans to fight decision

 Australian gourmet cheese company Cheese Therapy was not notified by Australia Post of the decision, even though the business is Australia’s largest artisan cheese retailer.